IEC Protection Classes For LED Luminaires (2024)

 Class II luminaires are composed of two layers of protection.
 This is why these are known as “double insulated appliances.”
 These electronics do not require to be earthed.
 Instead, they are protected using a double layer of insulation material or more often called reinforced protection.
 The double insulation includes the plastic-coated wires inside and the plastic casing of the luminaire.

-Since class II equipment doesn’t have an earth connection, you’ll see a two-pin wire connection, one is a live connection, and the other is neutral.
+Since class II equipment doesn’t have an earth connection, you’ll see a two-pin wire connection; one is a live connection, and the other is neutral.

 Requirements For a Class II Luminaire